brython-dev/brython/www/doc/en/faq.md

 Frequently asked questions
 --------------------------

+__Q__ : _which browsers support Brython ?_

+__A__ : all modern browsers, including on smartphones.
+The generated Javascript purposely avoids using new syntax until it is supported by most browsers.

+Note that performance is usually better (sometimes _much_ better) with Firefox than with Chrome.

 __Q__ : _what is the performance of Brython compared to Javascript, or to other solutions that allow using Python in the browser ?_

 __A__ : compared to Javascript, the ratio is naturally very different from one program to another.
 A Javascript console is provided in the distribution or on [the Brython site](http://brython.info/tests/js_console.html), it can be used to measure the execution time of a Javascript program compared to its equivalent in Python in the editor (unchecking the "debug" box)